 Note that we tested these using seven-ounce ice packs, but every item we reviewed with no built-in ice packs saw the separate ice packs melt before the six hours was up.
 If there are no built-in ice packs, it's most effective to pack multiple separate ice packs to keep the cold in as long as possible.

-Insulated lunch boxes are generally made in two ways: a soft-sided type that uses cloth and vinyl, or a hard case type made using resin.
+Lunch boxes are generally made in two ways: a soft-sided type that uses cloth and vinyl, or a hard case type made using resin.
 Our tests showed that a flexible, soft-sided lunch box is the best for packing a large lunch.

-During testing, we packed a Tupperware, apple, banana, and 17-ounce water bottle with room left over in the more pliable soft-sided insulated lunch boxes.
+During testing, we packed a Tupperware, apple, banana, and 17-ounce water bottle with room left over in the more pliable soft-sided lunch boxes.
 You'll be able to zip one up even if it's filled to the brim.
 We recommend these types to anyone who wants to bring along whole fruits, water bottles, or canned drinks for lunch.

-Hard case insulated lunch boxes are better at keeping your lunch safe from being crushed.
+Hard-case lunch boxes are better at keeping your lunch safe from being crushed.
 The hard shell protects from impacts and means you can stack things on top of your lunch without fear of flattening it.

 You can pack sandwiches, snacks, and other food you don't want crushed with peace of mind.
-However, keep in mind that there are some that won't seal shut if you're trying to pack round things like apples and oranges, or larger items like bottles and cans.
+However, keep in mind that there are some that won't seal shut if you're trying to pack round things like apples and oranges or larger items like bottles and cans.

 Some flatter types with thin walls get totally full just by putting two plastic containers in.
-However, ones designed vertically had room to spare even after placing everything inside.
-We highly recommend this shape of insulated lunch box if you want to bring side dishes, dessert, and a drink with your main meal.
+However, the ones designed vertically had room to spare even after placing everything inside.
+We highly recommend this shape of lunch box if you want to bring side dishes, dessert, and a drink with your main meal.

-There are many soft-sided insulated lunch boxes that are thin and lightweight and avoid taking up too much space.
+There are many soft-sided lunch boxes that are thin and lightweight and avoid taking up too much space.
 You can reduce the space needed to store it with one that's designed to be compact and foldable.

 If you don't use hard, reusable containers, your empty lunch box can be folded up after lunch.
 We recommend this type if you want to carry a less bulky bag home at the end of the day.